Viewing this page on your device?

 The pages are all in black and white, and an adult can cut the pages into strips ahead of time.
 I personally prefer using thicker paper (double the usual thickness) for better control of the strip, especially for younger children, but regular paper does work just fine in most cases.
 You may reprint this resource as often as you need to.

-Although I use this resource for visual perceptual skills, there are a lot of pages that can be used to help kids develop better fine motor skills and pencil control.
+Although I usually print this resource for visual perceptual practice, there are a lot of pages that can be used to help kids develop better fine motor skills and pencil control.

-For children who are working on pencil control, these worksheets could be useful to do after you have completed some hand and finger exercises.
+Fine Motor Skill Learned: For children who are working on pencil control, these worksheets could be useful to for pencil control practice after you have completed some hand and finger exercises.

 Your child can color work on coloring inside the lines with small shapes, or trace shapes, numbers and letters on lines.

-I like to put these worksheets on a vertical surface to maximize a good wrist position and to help the child isolate finger movements.
+I like to put these fine motor skills worksheets on a vertical surface to maximize a good wrist position and to help the child isolate finger movements.

 Because these fine motor skills worksheets are really simple, your child can concentrate on mastering pencil control.

 I also use these worksheets to boost visual perception skills with preschoolers.
-You can read more about the visual perceptual aspects over here (where I also link to the bundle deal that includes this download)
+You can read more about the visual perceptual aspects of this workbook over here, in case you are interested!